 Growing the Next Generation of Conservationists CCE provides experiences for youth to engage with the outdoors, gain skills and knowledge to motivate good decisions for the environment and food, and build youth who are interested in sustainability.
 CCE Associations across the state run 9 4-H residential camps, summer day camps, afterschool programs, children’s gardens, nature centers, and school enrichment experiences – many of which support environmental education.
 In 2020 there were many examples of virtual experiences offered in a series of 3 or more zooms to grow young conservationists most of these were developed through the efforts of a campus/county team called the Youth, Nature, and the Outdoor Environment (YFOE) Program Work Team

 In 2020, YFOE program work team lead a Virtual Forestry Series.
 The series was a replacement for the canceled Forestry Weekend.
-This 6 part series introduced forestry to youth across New York State.
+This 6-part series introduced forestry to youth across New York State.
 Each session focused on a different ecological concept, including tree identification, map and compass, invasive species and pests, and forest ecology.
 Over 110 youth and adults from 23 counties participated.
 Participants who watched all 6 sessions and completed a survey were provided a tool they could use to continue their learning of and exploration into forestry.

 The YFOE program work team also continued the growth of its Wildlife Habitat Enhancement Program using educational kits.
 The kits are available for 4-H educators to use.
 The WHEP Xpedition contest was held virtually with 18 participants from 6 counties.
 Participants were provided a tool they could use to continue their learning and exploration of wildlife.